Funkabwehr: Turkey

 A Funkabwehr organisation existed in Turkey on similar lines to that in Spain though it was in every respect on a less impressive scale.
-It appears to have been established in July 1943, and its purpose was to the interception of traffic in southern eastern Europe and particularly links going into Turkey itself.
+It appears to have been established in July 1943 and its purpose was to the interception of traffic in southern eastern Europe and particularly links going into Turkey itself.
 There was an establishment of four banks in Ankara under the direct control of Berlin and operated under diplomatic cover, but did not have the status of an Aussenstelle.

 Axis relations with Turkey being very different from those with Spain as the unit did not receive assistance from the Turkish authorities and had to operate with great circumspection.
-There is no indication that the unit possessed either DF or mobile equipment, and that setting up of a special unit mission in Turkey, suggests that this is not the case.
+There is no indication that the unit possessed either DF or mobile equipment; the setting up of a special unit mission in Turkey suggests that this is not the case.

 For obvious reasons Turkey was of particular interest to Luftwaffe No. 2.
-Special Intercept Company, whose sphere of responsibility was the southern and eastern Balkans, and during 1943, two special operations were organised by this unit with Turkey.
+Special Intercept Company's sphere of responsibility was the southern and eastern Balkans, and during 1943, two special operations were organised by this unit with Turkey.
 A number of Allied agent stations were found by DF to be in Turkey.
 An NCO was smuggled into Turkey in the early summer 1943 with a portable DF unit and a close-range intercept receiver.
 The NCO's function was to pinpoint a number of these agent stations with a mission that was to last two months.
 The second operation started in September 1943, when three NCO operations were sent under commercial cover and by arrangement with the Abwehr, to establish an intercept unit in Istanbul.
 This unit was in operation for some months as a detached intercept station under the direct operational control of the company HQ in Sofia.